 “At the end of the year or grace period, you lose any money left over in your FSA.
 So, it’s important to plan carefully and not put more money in your FSA than you think you’ll spend within a year on things like copayments, coinsurance, drugs, and other allowed health care costs.”

 What is a flexible spending account?

-FSAs, generally offered through employers, are a type of tax-advantaged account that enables you to pay for eligible out-of-pocket health care costs with pre-tax earnings.
+An FSA, generally offered through employers, is a type of tax-advantaged account that enables you to pay for eligible out-of-pocket health care costs with pre-tax earnings.
 That’s because you don’t pay taxes on the money you put into an FSA.

-Costs that can be paid for out of an FSA include:
+Costs that can be paid out of an FSA include:

 - Prescription medications